-There is an urgent ethical need for fast-acting pain relief for use during animal surgical procedures.
+There is an urgent need for fast-acting, practical to use, pain mitigation and accelerated wound healing products, for use during animal surgical procedures.

 - Globally, over one billion farm animals undergo highly invasive painful surgical procedures annually (castration, dehorning, tail docking)

 - Billions of farm animals also undergo less invasive procedures such as de-beaking in chickens

 - Tens of millions of animals suffer from leg and shoulder ulcers, foot abscesses, accidental wounds and painful skin irritations

 - Currently, a large majority of procedures are performed by a vet or farmer without analgesics

 - The global number of livestock in 2017 was 26 billion, this is expected to reach 39 billion by 2030

 - There is global pressure, supported by governments and non-governmental organisations, to provide pain relief alongside surgical procedures on animals

 We are the first, and currently the only, company globally to develop, launch and commercialise a topical pain and wound management product for use in livestock undergoing painful husbandry procedures – Tri-Solfen® is recognised as the only safe, practical and efficient product for use on such wounds.